Last WWII D-Day witnesses relive painful memories | DW | 05.06.2019

 On Omaha Beach in Normandy, a solitary crag of concrete sits in the sand.
 The town of Colleville-sur-Mer, just above the beach, recently gave it the name Ray's Rock, after US Army WWII veteran Ray Lambert.
 The medic used the boulder to cover his wounded men from German gunfire 75 years ago during the onslaught of the D-Day landings that liberated Normandy and turned the tide of the war.

-As world leaders, including French president Emmanuel Macron and US President Donald Trump, gather on the beaches Thursdayto commemorate the 75th anniversary of the D-Day landings, it's likely the last major official celebration to be attended by WWII veterans, now in their 90s.
+As world leaders, including French President Emmanuel Macron and US President Donald Trump, gather on the beaches Thursday to commemorate the 75th anniversary of the D-Day landings, it's likely to be the last major official celebration to be attended by WWII veterans, now in their 90s.

 Lambert has come back over the years to speak at memorial ceremonies, and he has come alone, he said, "to just stand out here and look at the Channel and remember my men."